The Feminine Cherub

 All babies go to heaven and I believe I am here,

-The golden gates and angels with white wings on their backs,
+The golden gates and angels with white wings on

 God approaches me with a warm welcome!